narasaka/dicto/README.md

 # dicto
-basically defines words you highlight/select whatever you wanna call it
+looks up definitions of words that you highlight/select whatever you wanna call it

 ![](dictodemo.gif)